Salem State University Course Outline

 1 – a tennis racket.

-2 – four new, unopened cans of tennis balls. (preferably bring them to the first class; by class 2 at the latest) These will be used throughout the course.
+2 – four new, unopened cans of tennis balls - first class only (preferably bring them to the first class; by class 2 at the latest).
+These will be used throughout the course.
 Buy Penn or Wilson hard-court (or all-surface) balls.
 Balls cost less than $3 per can at a department store or sporting goods store (WalMart is cheap).
 Please do not bring used balls to class.
 We need these for practice!

 3 – comfortable athletic wear, with pockets for holding balls.
 Playing without pockets is really impractical.

 4 – appropriate footwear (Recommended: athletic shoes designed for sports such as tennis sneakers.
 Running sneakers are not suitable and are hazardous for sports.).